Managing your loan

-Also keep in mind that if you pay off your existing loan early, we will charge up to 58 days’ interest.
+Also keep in mind that if you pay off your existing loan early, you may be charged up to 58 days interest.
 This is known as an early settlement adjustment.

 For the full list of ways to say hello, have a look at our contact us page.